sam-randall/samrandall.github.io/README.md

 Advise you on how to automate inefficient processes with software and AI to make your business more productive.

-### Data Collection / Processing
+### Data Processing / Analysis
-Help you scrape, organize, and clean your data.
+Help you scrape, organize, clean and analyze your data.
 ### ML/Software Integration
 Help you build production-ready ML software systems.
 Specialty: iOS.
 Open to other opportunities.